How to Watch Angels at Red Sox

 How to Watch Los Angeles Angels at Boston Red Sox: Live Stream, TV Channel, Start Time

-With the 2022 MLB season moving forward at lightning speed, there are quite a few good games on the Tuesday schedule.
-Fans will have a large choice of games to watch on Tuesday.
-One of the more intriguing games to watch will feature the Angels traveling to Boston to take on the Red Sox.
+The 2022 MLB season will continue forward on Wednesday with quite a few great matchups on the schedule.
+With that in mind, there are a few in particular that fans should make sure to watch.
+One of those will feature the Angels traveling to Boston to take on the Red Sox.

 TV Channel: NESN

-The Angels have gone 15-9 to open up the season.
-Los Angeles is looking like a team legitimately capable of competing in the American League West this season.
-In their last game, the Angels ended up losing to the White Sox by a final score of 3-0.
+Ahead of today's game, the Angels have gone 15-10 to open up the season.
+Los Angeles looks the part of a legitimate contender so far this season.
+In the first game of this series, the Angels ended up losing to the Red Sox by a final score of 4-0 and will look to find some revenge today.

-The Red Sox have gone 9-14 so far this season.
-Boston has not got off to the start that many were expecting and there is some concern growing.
-The Red Sox are coming off of a rough 9-5 loss to the Orioles in their last game.
+On the other side of this matchup, the Red Sox are 10-14 and need to string a few wins together.
+Boston was expected to be a serious American League contender this season, but still needs to put everything together.
+After winning the first game, the Red Sox will look to make a statement by taking the second as well.

-This should be a very intriguing and entertaining game and series to watch.
+Both of these teams are loaded with talent and should put on a good show for the fans today.
+You won't want to miss out on this game.
+Make sure to tune in to see who comes out on top this evening.

 Regional restrictions may apply.